seud0nym/sigenergy2mqtt/README.md

 #### Configuring Smart-Port Production

+Prior to the V100R001C00SPC108 firmware update, production systems connected to the Sigenergy Gateway Smart-Port were included in the Plant `PV Power` reported by the Modbus interface.
+In firmware V100R001C00SPC108, the `PV Power` register only reports production from panels connected directly to Sigenergy.
+Firmware V100R001C00SPC109 adds a new sensor for `Third-Party PV Power`.
+This register, however, only appears to be updated every 8-10 seconds in my testing with my Enphase micro-inverters, so if you want more frequent updates of `Total PV Power` and `Consumed Power`, then you should enable smart-port in the configuration and configure either the [Enphase Envoy](#enphase-envoy) and/or the [MQTT](#any-system-already-integrated-with-home-assistant) smart-port integrations.

+- When smart-port is _not_ enabled in the configuration, the Plant `Total PV Power` sensor will be the sum of Plant `PV Power` and `Third-Party PV Power`.
+- When smart-port _is_ enabled in the configuration, the Plant `Total PV Power` sensor will be the sum of `PV Power` and all configured Smart-Port PV Power sensors ([Enphase Envoy](#enphase-envoy) and/or [MQTT](#any-system-already-integrated-with-home-assistant)).
+Also, if the Smart-Port PV Power sensor fails to provide updates, `sigenergy2mqtt` will automatically fail-over to using the `Third-Party PV Power` sensor, and fail-back when it becomes available again.

 ##### Enphase Envoy

 This configuration only works with Enphase Envoy firmware versions prefixed with D7 and D8.
 Add the Envoy host and login details to your `sigenergy2mqtt` configuration file: